nunq/huec/README.md

 > registration works best, if the delay between step 3 and 4 is small.

 after that, you can just run ```make``` if you want to recompile the program.
+note: if you changed something in the config, you need to recompile for the changes to take effect.

 ## usage
 ```